zhousg/harmonyos5_article/08-HarmonyOS5-SkeletonDetection-Case.md

 let rightEar = getPoint(skeletonDetection.SkeletonPointType.RIGHT_EAR);
 ```

+## Constraints
+The input image should have appropriate imaging quality (720p or higher is recommended).
+The height should be between 100px and 10000px, and the width should be between 100px and 10000px.
+The aspect ratio is recommended to be below 5:1 (the height is less than 5 times the width), and it is advisable to be close to the aspect ratio of a mobile phone screen.

 ## Conclusion
-The key knowledge point of this case lies in how to perform skeleton detection using the ArkTS language in HarmonyOS 5.0.
+The key knowledge point of this case lies in how to perform skeleton detection using the ArkTS language on HarmonyOS 5.0.
 By defining the request object, calling the processing method, and extracting key point data, the basic skeleton detection function is implemented.
 At the same time, lowering the confidence threshold can enhance the flexibility of detection to some extent, making the detection results more in line with actual requirements.